MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-how-to-enable-automatic-digest-storage.md

 ::: zone pivot="as1-azure-sql-managed-instance"

-In this article, we'll describe how you can configure automatic generation and storage of database digests through the PowerShell, or the Azure CLI.
+In this article, we'll describe how you can configure automatic generation and storage of database digests through PowerShell or the Azure CLI.

 > [!NOTE]
-> Ledger in Azure Managed Instance is currently in public preview.
+> Ledger in Azure SQL Managed Instance is currently in public preview.

 ## Prerequisites

 - Have an active Azure subscription.
 If you don't have one, [create a free account](https://azure.microsoft.com/free/).
-- An Azure Managed Database
+- An Azure SQL Managed Instance

 ## Enable automatic digest storage using the Azure portal